Overcoming Tight Constraints in Soft Happy Colouring: Experimental results

 First, we compare the algorithms for their average performance.
 Figure~\ref{fig:ce-happy-bar} presents a bar chart for the values of average $\alpha(\sigma)$ when $\sigma$ is a solution to the SHC problem for a graph in the set of tested 28,000 graphs.
 The {\sf CE+LS} algorithm demonstrates the best performance, with an average ratio of 0.904.
 Close behind are {\sf MA+RLS(LS)} at 0.891 and {\sf MA(Rnd)} at 0.886, suggesting that integration with the Local Search algorithm, {\sf LS}, is highly effective.
 In contrast, the {\sf MA(LMC)} algorithm shows a noticeably lower, but still much higher than the remaining two, with a ratio of 0.831.
 A significant drop in performance is observed for the algorithms without {\sf LS} components, with {\sf CE} achieving a low ratio of 0.253 and the simple {\sf GA(Rnd)} (Genetic Algorithm with Randomised population) performing the worst at 0.206.
 This stark contrast highlights the importance of the local search method {\sf LS}, and the power of Cross-Entropy in the diversification of search.

-To rigorously assess the statistical significance of the performance differences observed between the algorithms, Welch's $t$-test was utilised, a method chosen for its robustness against unequal variances.
-Table~\ref{table:stat-t-test} presents the matrix of pairwise $p$-values resulting from this analysis.
-The null hypothesis is that there is no significant difference between the mean performance of any pair of tested algorithms.
-The data reveal that for every pair of distinct algorithms, the calculated $p$-value is substantially lower than the standard significance threshold of $\alpha = 0.05$.
-Consequently, the null hypothesis is rejected in all instances.
-Notably, the extremely low $p$-values (many approaching zero) associated with the proposed {\sf CE+LS} hybrid confirm that its performance profile is statistically distinct from both the pure CE method and the competing memetic frameworks, validating the effectiveness of the hybridisation strategy.
+To assess the statistical significance of the performance differences observed between the algorithms, we employed a dual-metric evaluation strategy combining both parametric and non-parametric methods.
+Table~\ref{table:stat-t-test} presents the consolidated matrix of pairwise $p$-values.
+The upper triangle of the matrix reports the results of Welch's $t$-test, which is robust against unequal variances across the massive sample distributions.
+To address the possibility that metaheuristic performance distributions may occasionally deviate from normality, the lower triangle reports the $p$-values calculated via the non-parametric Wilcoxon Signed-Rank test.
+The null hypothesis posits that there is no significant difference between the performance of any given pair of algorithms.
+The data emphatically reveals that for every pair of distinct algorithms, regardless of whether a parametric or non-parametric test is applied, the calculated $p$-value falls well below the standard significance threshold of $\alpha = 0.05$.
+Consequently, the null hypothesis is rejected in all cases.

+It should be noted that the infinitesimally small $p$-values reported (e.g., $1.9 \times 10^{-215}$) are a direct mathematical consequence of the massive sample size ($28,000$ independent problem instances) evaluated in this study, which forces the standard error to approach zero and amplifies statistical certainty.
+Ultimately, both the Welch and Wilcoxon tests confirm that the performance profile of the proposed {\sf CE+LS} hybrid is statistically distinct from and superior to both the pure CE method and all competing memetic frameworks.